stran9er/c_sharp/README.md

-# c_sharp
- - Some basic C# code for beginners/educational purposes.
- - These examples will cover basic:
+# Simple C# Code Examples

+* These are basic C# covering various topics, such as:
    - arithmetic operations
    - conditional statements
    - reference value types